Monty Python: Terry Gilliam

 Terry Gilliam, an American by birth, is the only member of the troupe of non-British origin.
 He started off as an animator and strip cartoonist for Harvey Kurtzman's Help! magazine, one issue of which featured Cleese.
 Moving from the US to England, he animated features for Do Not Adjust Your Set and was then asked by its makers to join them on their next project: Monty Python's Flying Circus.
 He co-directed Monty Python and the Holy Grail and directed short segments of other Python films (for instance "The Crimson Permanent Assurance", the short film that appears before The Meaning of Life).
+Gilliam has directed thirteen films in total, and collaborated with Palin on three of them, which included Palin starring in Brazil (1985).

 Eric Idle

-When Monty Python was first formed, two writing partnerships were already in place: Cleese and Chapman, as well as Jones and Palin.
-That left two in their own corners: Gilliam, operating solo due to the nature of his work, and Eric Idle.
+When Monty Python was first formed, two writing partnerships existed, Cleese and Chapman, Jones and Palin.
+That left Gilliam, operating solo due to the nature of his work, and Eric Idle.
 Regular themes in Idle's contributions were elaborate wordplay and musical numbers.
-After Flying Circus, he hosted Saturday Night Live four times in the first five seasons.
+After Flying Circus, Idle’s first solo project was the TV series Rutland Weekend Television, which lasted for two series in 1975 and 1976.
+He then hosted Saturday Night Live four times in the first five seasons.
 Idle's initially successful solo career faltered in the 1990s with the failures of his 1993 film Splitting Heirs (written, produced by, and starring him) and 1998's An Alan Smithee Film: Burn Hollywood Burn (in which he starred).
 He revived his career by returning to the source of his worldwide fame, adapting Monty Python material for other media.
 Idle wrote the Tony Award-winning musical Spamalot, based on Holy Grail.
 Following the success of the musical he wrote Not the Messiah, an oratorio derived from the Life of Brian.
 Representing Monty Python, Idle featured in a one-hour symphony of British Music when he performed at the London 2012 Olympic Games closing ceremony.